Students at Rosemont are interested and involved.

 At first, the interviews seemed quite nerve wracking, and I was worried to how it would turn out, however once I was in the presence of the teachers and replying fluently to the questions, I became less nervous and more comfortable with answering and giving my output and opinion to the subject asked.
 The interviews allowed us to show our natural personalities and viewpoints on the topics spoken about.

-The new roles are as follows:
+The roles for this academic year are as follows:

-Head Girl: Sarah P.
+Head Girl: Nabeeha M

-Deputy Head Girl: Amy P.
+Deputy Head Girl: Emma C

 We then wrote and practiced speeches in advance, and once we had typed our speeches we presented them to a few teachers, and received feedback in order to improve and make changes to our speech for the next day, when we would be speaking to the rest of the staff and senior pupils.
 I think the speeches are what most people were anxious about, as it was a chance to make a good impression on the people voting for us, and so once everyone had prepared and perfected their speeches, they were shown to the teachers and pupils, and everyone did such an amazing job in giving their viewpoints and were all so confident when giving them.
 Once you stand in front of a group of people it can be quite daunting, however when you’re confident in what you’ve written, and speak as yourself, the nerves disappear quickly.
 Everyone was congratulated on their well written speeches.